 The Opportunity:

-Creating lifelong objects that blure the line between tools and heirlooms.
+Creating lifelong objects that blur the line between tools and heirlooms.

 Tools that can be used in everyday practice throughout life.
-Creating living herilooms
+Creating living heirlooms

 Form: